The sound clips on this website require the use of a RealPlayer.

 The trumpet turned out to be exceedingly useful.
 All through high school and for two years following his graduation, Vaughn was able to earn and save by working in neighborhood bands.
 Finally, in 1931, having saved enough for college, he enrolled at Carnegie Tech's School of Music at Pittsburgh, where he also took engineering courses, and later at the New England Conservatory of Music in Boston for further vocal training.
 While attending these schools Vaughn continually wavered between his desire to become an engineer, and the desire to become a concert singer.
 In 1933, he made his decision--to quit school and devote all his time to dance bands.
 In college, as in high school, he had earned while he learned by playing trumpet with small bands in his spare time.

-Two factors helped Vaughn make up his mind: 1) although he liked engineering, he didn't think he could be satisfied at it for his life's work; and 2) despite the fact that his voice teachers told him he had a big future ahead as a baritone, he had a big frame that had to be fad in the immediate present.
+Two factors helped Vaughn make up his mind: 1) although he liked engineering, he didn't think he could be satisfied at it for his life's work; and 2) despite the fact that his voice teachers told him he had a big future ahead as a baritone, he had a big frame that had to be fed in the immediate present.

 Vaughn's first job after leaving college was with Austin Wiley's band.
 It lasted two years, ending when the band broke up in Ohio.
 At the time orchestra leader Larry Funk was playing a date in the vicinity.
 He had heard Vaughn on the trumpet, like him and gave him a job.